Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Conclusions

 The EFT formalism and the theory expressions for the cross section in this work, with the excited $^7\mathrm{Li}^\star$ core contributions, are different from those in Ref.~\cite{Zhang:2013kja}.
 We also differ in the interpretation of the wave function renormalization constants in terms of the $p$-wave scattering parameters.
-However, given that the excited $^7\mathrm{Li}^\star$ core contributions to the momentum dependence of the cross section are a NNLO effect, it is expected that the numerical results of Ref.~\cite{Zhang:2013kja} are similar to those obtained here which in turn do not differ significantly (differences $\lesssim 1.5\%$ for $p\lesssim 40$ MeV) from earlier calculations (excluding $d$-wave contributions) in Refs.~\cite{Rupak:2011nk,Fernando:2011ts}.
+Given that the excited $^7\mathrm{Li}^\star$ core contributions to the momentum dependence of the cross section are a NNLO effect, one would expect the numerical results of Ref.~\cite{Zhang:2013kja} to be similar to those obtained here, which in turn do not differ significantly (differences $\lesssim 1.5\%$ for $p\lesssim 40$ MeV) from earlier calculations (excluding $d$-wave contributions) in Refs.~\cite{Rupak:2011nk,Fernando:2011ts}.
+However, Fig.~\ref{fig:TotalCaptureANC} shows a considerable numerical discrepancy between our and Zhang \emph{et al.}'s~\cite{Zhang:2013kja} results.
+Since Fig.~\ref{fig:TotalCaptureANC} uses the same ANCs as input, the discrepancy has to do with the relation between the EFT couplings and the ANCs.

-In this work, we only included the non-resonant capture.
-Future work would include the M1 contribution from the $3^+$ resonance to \nLi ~reaction~\cite{Higa:2020}.
-We would also apply our formalism to the related capture reaction \pBe.
+In this work, we included only the non-resonant capture.
+Future work would include the M1 contribution from the $3^+$ resonance to \nLi~\cite{Higa:2020}.
+The NNLO E1 and LO M1 contributions to \pBe ~has recently been calculated using the current coupled-channel formalism.
+The excited $^7\mathrm{Be}^\star$ contribution has a kinematical impact for energy ${E\gtrsim 500}$ keV at NNLO~\cite{Higa:2020pvj}.